 He was accused of participation in an illegal demonstration and other offences such as “explaining how to give first aid to protesters” and using his Blackberry to invite others to join him at the protest.

 Ali was tortured and forced to sign a false confession.
 This was the only evidence brought against him.
-He was sentenced to death by ‘crucifixion’, which in Saudi Arabia involves beheading and public display of the body.

 About Ali al-Nimr

 Throughout his trial, Ali was denied access to the evidence against him.
-He was not even informed of the charges until half way through the proceedings.
+He was not even informed of the charges until halfway through the proceedings.
 His forced confession was the only ‘evidence’ brought against him.

-He was sentenced to ‘death by crucifixion’.
+He was sentenced to death.

 Ali’s final appeal was held in secret, without his knowledge.
-This was the last remaining legal obstacle to his execution, and now Ali can be crucified at any time.
+This was the last remaining legal obstacle to his execution, and now Ali can be executed at any time.
 The authorities may not even give prior notification of his family.
 His execution would be illegal under international law.